pontem-network/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 # Creating a Signed Transaction

-All transactions executed on the Aptos blockchain must be signed.
+All transactions executed on the Pont blockchain must be signed.
 This requirement is enforced by the chain for security reasons.

 ## Generating the signing message

 The first step in signing a transaction is to generate the signing message from the transaction.
 To generate such a signing message, you can use:

-- The Aptos node's [REST API](https://fullnode.devnet.aptoslabs.com/v1/spec#/).
-The Aptos node will generate the signing message, the transaction signature and will submit the signed transaction to the Aptos blockchain.
+- The Pont node's [REST API](https://fullnode.devnet.pontlabs.com/v1/spec#/).
+The Pont node will generate the signing message, the transaction signature and will submit the signed transaction to the Pont blockchain.
 However, this approach is not secure.
   - Also see the tutorial [Your First Transaction](../tutorials/first-transaction.md) that explains this approach.
 - However, you may prefer instead that your client application, for example, a hardware security module (HSM), be responsible for generating the signed transaction.
 In this approach, before submitting transactions, a client must:
   - Serialize the transactions into bytes, and
   - Sign the bytes with the account private key.
 See [Accounts][account] for how account and private key works.

-This guide will introduce the concepts behind constructing a transaction, generating the appropriate message to sign using the BCS-serialization, and various methods for signing within Aptos.
+This guide will introduce the concepts behind constructing a transaction, generating the appropriate message to sign using the BCS-serialization, and various methods for signing within Pont.

 :::tip

-We strongly recommend that you use the BCS format for submitting transactions to the Aptos blockchain.
+We strongly recommend that you use the BCS format for submitting transactions to the Pont blockchain.

 :::

 ## Overview

-Creating a transaction that is ready to be executed on the Aptos blockchain requires the following four steps:
+Creating a transaction that is ready to be executed on the Pont blockchain requires the following four steps:

 1. Create a raw transaction, `RawTransaction`, also called unsigned transaction.
 2. Generate the signing message containing the appropriate salt (`prefix_bytes`), and generate the signature of the raw transaction by using the client's private key.